Mateo's 2 homers, 5 RBIs power Orioles past Rangers 8-2 - WHIZ News

 Howard exited after allowing back-to-back doubles to Rutschman and Anthony Santander to open the fifth.

-Baltimore right-hander Felix Bautista entered in the ninth with two outs and two on.
-Bautista struck out Leody Taveras to end the game.
+Baltimore rookie right-hander Felix Bautista has three saves and might be the leading contender to replace Lopez as closer.
+Bautista entered in the ninth with two on and struck out Leody Taveras to end the game.

+“It was difficult to see Jorge Lopez go,” Hyde said.
+“He’s the reason why we won a lot of games. … It’s going to be challenging going forward — the teams in our division, the good teams we play.
+I don’t think our guys are going to back down.”

 TRAINER’S ROOM